mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 These are **weak heuristics**, not replacement labels.
 Their job is to rank candidates for LLM or human annotation.

-This makes even a crude keyword rule useful.
-A keyword may be a poor classifier over the entire dataset while still being an excellent retrieval mechanism for a rare, high-value slice.
+Even a crude keyword rule can help here.
+It may be a poor classifier over the whole dataset but a good retrieval mechanism for a rare, high-value slice.

+The value of an example is conditional on the current model.
+After one boundary improves, another may become the bottleneck; examples that looked valuable before retraining may now be redundant.
+This favours small acquisition rounds with a cheap student rescan between them, rather than one large purchase based on the first model's errors.

 ---

 ## What this looked like in a three-class task

 The binary appliance example demonstrates the mechanics publicly.
-The workflow itself came from a separate ordered three-class project whose domain and data I cannot publish.
-I will keep the classes anonymized and report only aggregate experiment results.
+The workflow came from a separate ordered three-class project whose domain and data I cannot publish.
+The classes below are anonymized and the results are aggregate.

+The task was difficult.
+No keyword or simple rule separated neighbouring classes, and many border cases were hard for human reviewers to resolve consistently.
+A disagreement near the boundary did not necessarily indicate careless LLM labelling.
+It often marked a real semantic ambiguity where the dataset needed better coverage and a more consistent decision rule.

 The model was run over a large unlabelled pool.
 For each row, I took the top two class probabilities and grouped examples by boundary.
 After excluding existing training rows, ranking by small probability margin, deduplicating, and limiting repeated sources, the candidate pools were: